Giskard-AI/giskard-hub/script-docs/hub/ui/annotate/review_test_results.rst

 **PASS:**

-- The test case met all the evaluation criteria
+- The test case met all the evaluation criteria (checks)
 - All checks that were enabled on the test case passed
 - The agent's response was acceptable according to the validation rules